Barbecue

 usually out

-in the edge of the woods, although in an area that had been cleared of
+in the edge of the woods for shade, although in an area that had been cleared of

-leaves and underbrush to prevent the possibility of a forest fire.
+leaves and underbrush to prevent the possibility of the woods catching on fire.

 While they watched the meat, the men would while away the time spinning